Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 Second, and more importantly, your improved health probably means you’ll save thousands in medical costs over the years.
 Not only will you save in direct medical costs, but also in reduced lost productivity due to disease.
 Overall, and as is common knowledge, your better health will mean you’ll lead a happier, more productive life with less sickness and pain.

 Why Should I Believe You?
+Are You An Example of Gym Motivation?

-Because I’ve done it myself.
+Yes, I’ve done it myself.
 I’ve done casual bodybuilding 3-4 times per week steadily for more than 15 years (except for some injury and travel-related pauses).
 I’m not good at sports (in school, I was usually among the last to be picked for teams).
 Honestly, I started going to the gym just to look good, and grew to love the sport and how it makes you look and feel.
 It’s also awesome because you compete against yourself, and don’t have to depend on someone else showing up unless you have a workout buddy (I don’t).

 So I’m not an Olympic athlete or professional bodybuilder – I’m just some dude with a full-time job (and who moonlights as a blogger) who’s managed to keep to a consistent workout schedule for over 15 years.